AjayShah

 pipeline: visa

-on arrival has been working from Jan 2010 onwards for visitors
+has been working from Jan 2010 onwards for visitors

 from Finland, Japan, Luxembourg, New Zealand and Singapore.
 A nice